techgnosis/macos-guide/app-bundles.md

 shared libraries are in `Frameworks`

-Icons and whatnot are in `Resources`
+Icons and things are in `Resources`

 .plist files for launchd are located in `Library`

-You can use plutil to make plists if you want to test out an app bundle
+You can use `plutil` to make plists if you want to test out an app bundle

-You can make icons with iconutil
+You can make icons with `iconutil`

-You can sign code with codesign
+You can sign code with `codesign`